 Q: What are bread and butter green tomatoes?

 A: Bread and butter green tomatoes are a form of pickled tomatoes with a nice mix of sweetness, tangy flavors, and zippy spices.
 You can follow a bread and butter pickle recipe and use green tomatoes instead of cucumber for a nice twist on an old favorite which is a great accompaniment to a nice dinner.
 Here's one recipe for Bread and Butter Green Tomatoes you might like to try. br-a-bu-gr-t-5326-699-7619

 Now that all your green tomatoes are nicely ripening or tucked away to ripen more slowly, you can take a breather before tackling your next autumn garden chore!
 And if you've learned helpful tips and tricks over the years of dealing with your green tomatoes, please share them with us along with a few pictures in the form below!

 Enjoy your tomatoes the way you like them best, whether they're ripe or green!

-Do you enjoy homegrown tomatoes?
+Do you enjoy growing zucchini?
 What types are your favorites?
-What are some things you enjoy doing with them?
-And how about all those green tomatoes in the fall?
-We'd love to hear any tips or tricks that you've learned from your gardening experiences!
+We'd love to hear any tips or tricks that you've learned from your gardening experiences.
 Let us know in the form below, and please share your pix!
-It's fun to learn from one another!
+It's fun to learn from one another.

 Just click into the title box below and go from there.
 Be as wordy and descriptive as you want!
 Don't be shy about sharing your love for gardening, your experiences, things you've learned, or what your dreams are...
 There's plenty of room for your story on our website.
 And don't forget to share photos!
 Then when published, you can share your story and pictures with your friends through 'your page' here on YourHobbyFarm.com!